 If the employment of Ms. Bell or Messrs.
-Kain, Federico, Kuehl, or Pollack terminates by reason of a Termination Without Cause or Termination For Good Reason, and such termination occurs during the 21-month period following a Change of Control (24 months in the case of Ms. Bell and Mr. Pollack), as defined in their employment agreements, each such executive would be entitled to the following (as applicable), in addition to the payments listed below under "All Terminations": (a) an amount equal to the product of (i) 2.0 (for Messrs.
+Federico, Kuehl, Pollack, or Reid terminates by reason of a Termination Without Cause or Termination For Good Reason, and such termination occurs during the 21-month period following a Change of Control (24 months in the case of Ms. Bell and Messrs.
+Pollack and Reid), as defined in their employment agreements, each such executive would be entitled to the following (as applicable), in addition to the payments listed below under "All Terminations": (a) an amount equal to the product of (i) 2.0 (for Messrs.
 Federico or Kuehl) or 1.5 (for Ms. Bell and Messrs.
-Kain, or Pollack), multiplied by (ii) the sum of (A) the executive's annual base salary at the time of such termination, plus (B) the target value of the executive's annual cash bonus for the year in which such termination occurs, paid in a lump sum; (b) a pro rata portion of the target value of his or her enanual cash bonus for the year in which such termination occurs; (c) COBRA reimbursements (or substitute payments) for the executive and his or her eligible dependents for up to 18 months; and (d) acceleration of any outstanding unvested equity awards.
-The amount payable to Mr. Kain as described in clause (a) of this paragraph (and his eligibility for reimbursements under COBRA or substitute payments) was proportionally reduced for each month that he remained employed between July 1, 2021 and December 31, 2022, and, as of December 31, 2022, this amount is \$0.
+Pollack or Reid), multiplied by (ii) the sum of (A) the executive's annual base salary at the time of such termination, plus (B) the target value of the executive's annual cash bonus for the year in which such termination occurs, paid in a lump sum; (b) a pro rata portion of the target value of his or her annual cash bonus for the year in which such termination occurs; (c) COBRA reimbursements (or substitute payments) for the executive and his or her eligible dependents for up to 18 months; and (d) acceleration of any outstanding unvested equity awards.
+Under the terms of Mr. Kain's employment agreement, he would be entitled only to a pro rata portion of the annual cash bonus he would have been entitled to receive if he had remained employed through December 31 and acceleration of any outstanding equity awards.